jonm8116/jonm8116.github.io/_posts/2019-01-09-Recreating-My-Personal-Website.md

 few shared aspects.
 The first commonality between the sites is the horizontal navbar on the top of both sites.
 The second is that both of my sites have a welcome banner for whoever may be visiting my site.
-It slightly makes me cringe but I also feel like its needed for a personal website.
+The banner in the v2 of my site makes me cringe but I also felt it was needed for a personal website at the time.
 After going through two iterations for this site and looking at dozens and dozens of other personal websites on the Internet I think I've started to learn some of the design